mig4lha/EcoFox-Adventures/README.md

 # EcoFox Adventures 🦊
 ## _Saving the forest, one tree at a time!_

-In EcoFox Adventures, players take on the role of a fox navigating a forest under threat.
-The game emphasizes environmental awareness by introducing levels where the fox has to clean up waste from the trees in their surroundings.
-The game incorporates a storyline where pollution progressively affects the forest and players must “heal” sections and destroy the robots that are destroying the forest to reach the next level.
-Make sure to defeat as many of robots as possible to save the forest!
+In EcoFox Adventures, the player takes on the role of a Fox navigating a forest under threat.
+The game emphasizes environmental awareness by introducing levels where the Fox has to clean up waste from the trees in their surroundings.
+The game incorporates a storyline where pollution progressively affects the trees in the Fox's home.
+The player must “heal” those sickened trees, while also defeating the robots that are destroying the forest.
+Make sure to defeat as many of robots as possible to reach the next level and save the forest!

 ## Tech Used